paragjai/Implementation-of-VGG-Net/README.md

 <h2> Extracting features for Transfer Learning : extract_feature_vectors.py </h2>

-Loads the model and generates a csv file containing 1024 dimensional feature vector along with labels.<br> Generates features_vectors_with_corresponding_labels.csv.<br> Uses one_epoch.model and label_binarizer.pickle.<br>
+Loads the model and generates a csv file containing 1024 dimensional feature vector along with labels.<br> Generates features_vectors_with_corresponding_labels.csv.<br> Uses one_epoch.model and label_binarizer.pickle.
 Read <b>Steps_For_Transfer_Learning.txt</b> for more details.

 <ul>